voxel51/fiftyone/docs/source/cli/index.rst

                             the directory containing the dataset
       -j JSON_PATH, --json-path JSON_PATH
-                            the path to a samples JSON file to load -t TYPE, --type TYPE  the type of the dataset (a subclass of `fiftyone.types.BaseDataset`)
+                            the path to a samples JSON file to load -t TYPE, --type TYPE  the fiftyone.types.Dataset type of the dataset

 **Examples**